Springfield, Missouri: Cultural organizations

-Festivals and events
+Events

-The Missouri Food Truck Festival has been held in Springfield for several years and brings food trucks from Springfield and surrounding states to be sampled for a single event.
-Like most local events, it includes live music and allows people to travel from one food truck to another to sample various specialties from various cuisines.
+The Missouri Food Truck Festival brings food trucks from Springfield and surrounding states.
+Like most local events, it includes live music and specialty cuisines.

-First Friday is a monthly event held in downtown Springfield that allows local artists to show off their works and encourages people to stroll the streets and art galleries to look at local works of art.
+First Friday is a monthly event held in Downtown Springfield that allows local artists to show off their works and encourages people to stroll the streets and art galleries to look at local works of art.
 The event is sponsored by the Springfield Regional Arts Council and has been a regular event in the city since 2001.

 Cider Days is a two-day event held on Walnut Street downtown featuring local artists showing their crafts, fall themed activities and performances by local groups, as well as cider sampling.
 Arts Fest is held in May also on Walnut Street downtown, and features similar art vendors showing crafts as well as entertainment for children.

-Recently, the city has started to host an annual Route 66 Festival downtown along Route 66 and in Park Central Square.
+Since 2010, the city has hosted the annual Birthplace of Route 66 Festival in the downtown area along the historic Route 66 and in Park Central Square.
 A parade starts the event with a collection of dozens of vintage cars traveling along the former highway.
 There are also live performances in Park Central Square as people move around St. Louis Street to observe classic cars and browse items from vendors selling artwork and literature about Route 66.
 The event also holds a 6.6 kilometer run.
 The 2018 festival lasted two days and was attended by 56,000 people.

 The Japanese Fall Festival usually takes place in September at the Springfield Botanical Gardens in Nathanael Greene Park.
 The event is put on by the Sister Cities Association and commemorates Japanese culture, often involving visitors from Springfield's sister city of Isesaki, offering Japanese tea, giving live performances and selling traditional items like Bonsai and kimono dresses.
 Springfield in turns sends local groups to Isesaki's city festival each year.

+Pridefest is an annual LGBTQ gathering, taking place every June, first organized in 1998.
+The GLO Center organizes the event, as well as Pride in the Park, a yearly event in October.

 Several holiday events take place in Springfield, including the yearly Downtown Christmas Parade showcasing local schools and businesses sponsoring floats.
 There's also a yearly lighting of a Christmas tree at Park Central Square and the Festival of Lights in Jordan Valley Park.
-During Halloween, locals dance to Michael Jackson's Thriller on Commercial Street to a large audience.